krishna2/krishna2.github.io/sitare.md

 But that being too wide a topic, we decided to focus on Philosophy and on that about the one book near and dear to my heart, The Bhagavad Gita.

-We follwed the above main section with a wrap of topics about finding Infinity (for oneself) and our Utopia.
+We followed the above main section with a wrap of topics about finding Infinity (for oneself) and our Utopia.

 ## Video / Podcast Interview